CGudapati/cgudapati.github.io/_posts/2019-08-29-Supervised-Learning-Gradient_descent.markdown

 ---

 layout: post
-title:  "Implementing Gradient Descent in C++ for Binaty Classification on Data with Sparse Features in C++"
+title:  "Implementing Gradient Descent in C++ for Binary Classification on Data with Sparse Features in C++"
-date: 2018-04-09
+date: 2019-08-29
 categories: SparseMatrices
 use_math: true
 description: In this post, we shall learn how to implement Gradient Descent to solve a supervised (binary classification) learning problem.
 The features are sparse and we will use C++ to implement it.